SharathN25/Basic_MobilePhone_Using_STM32F407andGSM_A6/README.md

 # Basic Mobile Phone Using STM32F407 Discovery kit and GSM module A6 Module
-This is repository guides you on how you can build a **Basic Mobile Phone** using STM32F407 Microcontroller and GSM A6 module.
+This repository guides you on how you can build a **Basic Mobile Phone** using STM32F407 Microcontroller and GSM A6 module.
 This project has 3 main components, they are:

 1. **GSM A6 Module**
 2. **LCD 16x02**